Brunha/Portfolio/MAUIApps/README.md

 | Tasker | Tasker organizer |

 >[!NOTE]
-> Any of those aplications can be installed in android devices, for the sole demonstration purposes.
+> Any of those applications can be installed in android devices, for the sole demonstration purposes.
 Through out their apk files.

 >[!CAUTION]
 >By installing these applications, you assume full responsibility for any consequences that may arise.
 You may need to enable the installation of unknown applications on your Android device, by [taking this acton](https://developer.android.com/studio/publish#publishing-unknown).